Amazon SEO: This is how you optimize your listing for optimal Amazon ranking

 #3: Product Images

 Therefore, you should definitely optimize the product images for Amazon.
 They should be of the highest quality possible and at least 1000 x 1000 pixels in size.
-However, 1600 pixels or more is better, as this allows the viewer to use the popular zoom feature.
+However, 1600 pixels or more is better, as this allows the viewer to use the popular zoom function.
 80 to 90 percent of the photo should be occupied by the product.
 Many sellers have had good experiences with six to eight photos in Full HD or 1:1 format.

 #4: Product Description